diganthp/pi-vision/README.md

 * python 3.4 (This version of python is recommended since there is no support for tensor flow 1.1 for python 3.5 or python 3.6)
 * Google Assistant Installation on Raspberry Pi.
 Installation of the Google Assistant can be at [Google Developers - Installation of the Google Assistant on Raspberry Pi 3](https://developers.google.com/assistant/sdk/guides/library/python/)

+If the tensorflow support for python 3.5 and 3.6 is released please feel free to raise an issue.

 ### Hardware Requirements:
 * Raspberry Pi 3B.
 * LED.